 A fantastic train ride with slow driving and photo stops at the most spectacular sceneries.
 The Raumabanen Railway has its end station down by the Romsdalsfjord.
 It passes right under the massive Trollveggen Mountain Wall.
 Travelling over the old stone bridge "Kylling Bru", over the wild waterfalls and into the Stavem Tunnel where the train makes a 180-degree turn inside the mountain.

 Romsdalseggen Mountain - a mountain walk in some of the most beautiful and wild mountains in the world, with a view that will take your breath away.
 There are mountains and fjords, peaks, rivers and waterfalls on all sides.
 Romsdalseggen is available in two variants: Romsdalseggen and Romsdalseggen Family.

 Litlefjellet Mountain - An easy and short mountain walk with a tremendous view.
 Drive the mountain road from the village of Isfjorden (beside the Isfjord) to Vengedalen.
-The walk up to the edge of Litlefjellet (780 meters) takes approximately 30 minutes.
+The walk up to the edge of Litlefjellet (2,559 feet) takes approximately 30 minutes.
 Enjoy the fantastic view down to the Romsdalen Valley, Raumaelva River and to Troll Wall on the other side of the valley.

 Fjord and sea rafting, scuba diving and sea safaris